Nuno Assis: International career

 Assis' first full cap for Portugal was won under coach Agostinho Oliveira in November 2002, in a friendly match.
 He came in as a substitute in the 2–0 victory over Scotland.

 Assis returned to the national team after more than six years of absence, taking the pitch during the second half of the decisive 2010 FIFA World Cup qualifier against Malta (4–0, in Guimarães).
 He was not picked, however, for the final stages in South Africa.

+Personal life

+Assis' son Afonso Assis is also a professional footballer.